collapsed-stacks/atheism/questions/4/is-atheism-a-religion.md

 - posted by: [Spadog](https://stackexchange.com/users/-1/308-spadog) on 2010-12-22
 - score: 1

-<p>No, where is the dogma?
+No, where is the dogma?
 I'm not sure why we even need a word for it.
-Do we need a word for not believing in flying pigs?</p>
+Do we need a word for not believing in flying pigs?

 ## Answer 17